Updates on My Ancestors from in and Around Klingenmünster, Germany

 Johannes Weiss was born on 17 September 1694 in Klingenmünster, and died there on 31 August 1772.
 He was the son of Michael Weiss and Maria Elisabetha ____.

-Katharina Wendel was born was born 18 July 1786 in Gleiszellen, and died 21 May 1856 in Klingenmünster.
+Katharina Wendel was born 18 July 1786 in Gleiszellen, and died 21 May 1856 in Klingenmünster.
 Gleiszellen is 1.1 miles from Klingenmünster.
 She was baptized on 19 July 1786 in Klingenmünster.
 She was the daughter of Peter Wendel and Maria Katharina Sambach.
-She married Johann Jakob Weiss on 1 December 1811 in Gleiszellen.
+Furthermore, she married Johann Jakob Weiss on 1 December 1811 in Gleiszellen.

 Peter Wendel was born 8 June 1758 in Klingenmünster and died 27 May 1816 in Gleiszellen.
 He married on 11 Oct 1785 in Klingenmünster to Maria Katharina Sambach.
 He was the son of Johannes Wendel and Anna Maria _____.